rmuit/copernica-api/README.md

 $collections = $client->getEmbeddedEntities($database, 'collections');
 $first_collection = reset($collections);
 $first_collection_fields = $client->getEmbeddedEntities($first_collection, 'fields');
-// Note if you only need the collections of one database, or the fields of one
+// Note if we only need the collections of one database, or the fields of one
 // collection, it is recommended to call the dedicated API endpoint instead.
 ```